gsathya/gsathya.github.io/content/blog/type-system/type-system.md

 If you're curious to learn more about type systems, the original Hindley Milner type system papers and the more recent [Local Type Inference](https://arxiv.org/abs/1306.6032) paper are great places to start.

+If you're curious to read more about compiler theory in the React compiler, take a look at the [other tagged posts](/tags/forget/).